By Matt Forck

 The report documents countless vulgar statements and instances of harassment.
 One example from the report: "Incognito recorded a $200 fine against himself for 'breaking Jmart.'"

 Safety culture is under the helmet.
 Culture has been simply defined as what is acceptable around here.
-What was acceptable in the Dolphin’s locker room was a sick climate of harassment and bullying.
+What was acceptable in the Dolphin's locker room was a sick climate of harassment and bullying.
 But, this is not much different from a culture that allows unsafe acts and that encourages or keeps quiet about safety rule violations.
-If you swap the words “harassment” with “at-risk act,” is it really that much different?
+If you swap the words "harassment" with "at-risk act," is it really that much different?
 There are several key take-a-ways for all leaders.
-Consider these points.
+Consider the following points: